More Harmony, Less Stress with Family Rules

 Patience Brings Many Benefits

 It can be hard to make change, so be consistent and adapt as you go!
-Family rules are designed to promote and reinforce cooperative behavior and problem solving.
+Family rules promote and reinforce cooperative behavior and problem solving.
 They can also help children learn appropriate behavior through parental modeling because the rules apply to everyone.
 The process of creating rules also helps everyone in the home feel heard and valued, which is empowering even if the rules aren’t followed perfectly.

 RELATED RESOURCES